sujonraihan/ibcs/Linux/firewalls.md

 ## 🔥 Overview

-Firewalls হল Linux system এ network security এবং access control নিশ্চিত করার জন্য ব্যবহৃত security tools। এটি unauthorized access prevent করে এবং network traffic control করে।
+Firewalls are security tools used to ensure network security and access control in Linux systems.
+They prevent unauthorized access and control network traffic.

 ## 🎯 Firewall Objectives